 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Ikeja and nearby
+Top Coworking Spaces in Ikeja and Nearby

-Recent Reviews in Ikeja
+Recent Reviews of Shared Office Space in Ikeja

 The capital of Lagos State, Ikeja is home to the largest shopping mall in the state, which should keep the shopaholics smiling.
 This is where you will find the Murtala Mohammed International Airport and the Femi Kuti's Africa Shrine.
 Once home to the Yoruba people, the area was continually raided for slaves until the mid-19th century.
 It became a residential and industrial suburb during the mid 1960s and in 1976 became the capital of the Lagos state.
 There has recently been educational and huge infrastructure development, plus the city is home to the Federal Airports Authority of Nigeria, the Nigerian Civil Aviation Authority, as well as the Accident Investigation Bureau.
 Coworking venues have now appeared on the streets of Ikeja for its tech savvy youth with big ideas.